October 2024 Update

 Overview

-In 2025, Salt Lake City will reconstruct 100 South between University Street and North Campus Drive, near The University of Utah to refresh the roadway for future and continuing use.
+In 2025, Salt Lake City will reconstruct 100 South between University Street and North Campus Drive, near The University of Utah.

 This stretch of 100 South has been identified in Salt Lake City’s 2015 Pedestrian and Bicycle Master Plan and the team will be evaluating options to add bicycle facilities.
 Salt Lake City anticipates that a roadway reconfiguration may be needed to better accommodate pedestrians and bicycles in this area.
 No final decisions have been made, and the current concept design is a preliminary draft and subject to change.

 The 100 South Reconstruction Project will provide a safer and more comfortable multi-modal roadway for all users.
 This project will also address the deteriorating roadway condition of 100 South.
-This project will interface with the previous reconstruction project completed on the corridor in 2021, from 900 East to University Street.
+This project interfaces with the previous reconstruction project completed on the corridor in 2021, from 900 East to University Street.

 Please sign up here with your email to receive project updates, including notification of release of the concept design for comment.